SABLE: Secure And Byzantine robust LEarning: Introduction

-Answering this question boils down to overcoming the performance limitations of HE: while its costs are considered to be relatively low when implementing linear operations (such as averaging and summation), HE is notoriously much more computationally expensive when dealing with non-linear operations on high-dimensional data, which are at the core of Robust-DSGD.
-Indeed, HE schemes come with a limited set of (native) homomorphic operators, i.e., addition and multiplication, notably excluding comparison as well as division (even against cleartext values).
+Answering this question boils down to overcoming the performance limitations of HE.
+While its costs are considered to be relatively low when implementing linear operations (such as averaging), HE is notoriously much more computationally expensive when dealing with non-linear operations on high-dimensional data, which are at the core of Robust-DSGD.
+Indeed, HE schemes come with a limited set of (native) homomorphic operators, i.e., additions and multiplications, notably excluding comparisons as well as divisions.
 Operations that one would consider elementary often offer a challenge in the encrypted domain to HE researchers.
-The crux is that HE schemes typically feature very few data structures and very limited flexibility to customize their size and shape to one's needs.
+The crux is that HE schemes typically feature few data structures and limited flexibility to customize their size and shape to one's needs.
 In order to perform more elaborate operations beyond those native to the HE cryptosystem, one must design an algorithm implementing the desired operation together with an encoding of data into plaintexts that is amenable to this algorithm.
-Comparison operators, which are the essence of (non-linear) Byzantine resilient aggregators, constitute a perfect example of this challenge and have been the subject of a number of recent papers~\cite{TanEtAl, IZ21, ZS21, CZ22}.
+Comparison operators, which are the essence of (non-linear) Byzantine robust aggregators, constitute a perfect example of this challenge and have been the subject of a number of recent papers~\cite{TanEtAl, IZ21, ZS21, CZ22}.

 Unfortunately, some of these solutions~\cite{TanEtAl, IZ21} only allow a very limited set of homomorphic operations on ciphertexts \emph{after the operation of comparison}.
 These methods are therefore inadequate for the design of robust aggregators, which typically require much more complex operators such as \textit{min}/\textit{max} and \textit{nearest neighbors} computations.
 Other works~\cite{ZS21, CZ22} propose solutions that are only applicable to input vectors of small dimension and therefore are not suited in our case.
 This certainly makes their efficiency questionable when applied to modern-day and practically-relevant ML models where the number of parameters, i.e., the size of the gradients, can easily exceed the millions (or even billions).
-This inherent non-compliance of HE with non-linear operations in high dimensions introduces prohibitive computational costs when trying to homomorphically implement Byzantine robust aggregators.
+This inherent difficulty in making HE amenable to non-linear operations in high dimensions thus introduces prohibitive computational costs when homomorphically implementing Byzantine robust aggregators.